 MS happens to families, not just to individuals.
-When a person is diagnosed with multiple sclerosis, there is an immediate impact on all those who love them.
+When a person is diagnosed with MS, there is immediate impact on all who love them.

-The New York City – Southern New York Chapter offers an extensive range of local programs, services and resources for you and your family.
-These resources can be accessed in-person, online, by phone and or by mail.
-To learn more, contact an MS Navigator at 1-800-344-4867, e-mail firstname.lastname@example.org or visit our website www.msnyc.org.
+The Central Pennsylvania Chapter offers an extensive variety of programs, services and resources for you and your family.
+These resources can be accessed in person, online, by phone and by mail.
+To learn more, contact an MS Navigator at 1-800-344-4867 or e-mail email@example.com.
 Families can count on the National MS Society.

-In-Person Family Meetings: Learn more about the disease and valuable community resources.
-Meetings are tailored to meet your family’s needs.
+- In-Person Family Meetings: Learn more about the disease and valuable community resources.
+Meetings are customized to meet your family’s needs.

-Emotional Support: Connect with a support group or speak with a professional one-on-one through our counseling program.
+- Emotional Support: Connect with a support group or speak with a professional one-on-one through our counseling program.

-Critical Short-Term Assistance: Access assistance for the family’s basic needs such as food, shelter and utilities.
+- Financial Assistance: Access financial support for the family’s basic needs such as food, shelter and utilities.
 We can also consider assisting with items such as school activities or other family-related expenses.